intel/userspace-cni-network-plugin/README.md

 or VPP 19.04.
 Other versions of Go, OVS-DPDK and VPP are theoretically supported, but MIGHT cause unknown issue.

-There are a few environmental variables used in building and teating this plugin.
+There are a few environmental variables used in building and testing this plugin.
 Here is an example:
 ```
    cat ~/.bashrc